-- Students must submit the Special Honors Paper Approval Form to Mimi Maduff in B 109.
-For Spring 2017 graduates, this form is due May 15, 2017.
+- Students must submit the Special Honors Paper Approval Form to Kristi Schonwald.
+For Spring 2023 graduates, this form is due Monday, May 8, 2023.

 - The student's thesis advisor for Psychology cannot be the same person as his or her thesis advisor for the other majors.

-- The student must complete all the honors requirements for the Psychology Department including the honors seminar in Psychology and presenting his or her findings at the Psychology senior honors day forum.
+- The student must complete all the honors requirements for the Psychology Department including the honors seminar in Psychology and presenting his or her findings at the Psychology senior honors day forum on May 4, 2023.